Geoff: The Generic Optimization Framework & Frontend for Particle Accelerator Controls: Motivation and significance

 The field of \textit{accelerator controls} is concerned with the development of hardware and software for the operation of a particle accelerator or a complex of accelerators.
 It presents a number of challenges: \begin{enumerate}[noitemsep] \item The hardware is operated \emph{around the clock} and subjected to considerable levels of radioactivity. \item \emph{Strong uptime requirements} mean that the software must be efficient, reliable and deterministic even in case of failures. \item Manpower, funds and \emph{upgrade efforts} are limited, even though accelerators operate for years and decades. \end{enumerate}

 Faced with this, software engineers responsible for building and maintaining controls systems used to eschew the latest technologies or dynamic programming languages, and favored more traditional and battle-tested technologies instead.
 In practice, this means that middleware and control-room applications used the Java language and ecosystem.
+This decision has traded performance for reliability\cite{Govindan_2023}.

-At the same time, the field of \ac{ML} can no longer be ignored to satisfy the performance and uptime requirements with increasing accelerator complexity.
-Early attempts to use \ac{ML} for accelerator controls\cite{Appel:2019xlr} were successful in individual test cases, but didn't gain traction due to the limited \ac{ML} ecosystem in Java.
+At the same time, the field of \ac{ML} can no longer be ignored to satisfy the performance and uptime requirements with increasing accelerator complexity\cite{Edelen:2018jid}.
+Early attempts to use \ac{ML} for accelerator controls\cite{Huang:2015wka,Appel:2019xlr} were successful in individual test cases, but didn't gain traction due to the limited \ac{ML} ecosystem in Java.
 Most contemporary \ac{ML} research is based on the Python language and frameworks like TensorFlow and PyTorch.

 While individual accelerator scientists have used these technologies on a case-by-case basis\cite{kain:2020vjs}, this has led to a lot of \textit{duplicated work}, \textit{lack of compatibility} and \textit{disregard for usability}.
+This hampers adoption and makes comparison of the different approaches much more difficult\cite{ASRO_2023}.